carayijinzou/Second_site/content/authors/admin/_index.md

 - Visitors
 ---

-My name is **Cara Zou** and I'm a dentist who also loves tech!
+As a dentist who also has interests in research, statistics, and coding, I aim to specialize in the intersection between all of my passions!
 My hometown is Katy, Texas but I've also lived in China, Canada, Malaysia, and Singapore.
 In my free time, I love singing and learning new things!